dreamgrove/dreamgrove/content/feral/2021-01-29-Mythic+_Guide_Part_2.md

 With 9.0 over, this is no longer an affix that appears in the game, but leaving this here for historic reasons.

-Prideful is this season's permanent affix on all 10+ keys.
+Prideful was the Season 1 of Shadowland's keystone affix present on all 10+ keys.
 It boosts your damage by 30% for 1 minute when killed, and while alive does a pulsing AoE that ticks up in damage the longer the mob lives for.

 You’ve got two choices when it comes to prides …